 (But if you’re not, or you’d like a moment to “freshen up” on the idea, we would certainly recommend that you take a look at our article Infinite Banking Pros and Cons were we discuss this topic in much greater detail.)

 Article we are going to do our best to provide you with 10 solid and highly rated life insurance companies that offer cash value life insurance.

-Some of these companies actually train their agents and home office staff in the Nelson Nash method (Mr. Nash is the creator of the Infinite Banking Concept) method in order to provide clients with a greater understanding of how to create wealth beyond the confines of Wall St.
+Some of these companies actually train their agents and home office staff in the Nelson Nash method (Mr. Nash is the creator of the Infinite Banking Concept), in order to provide clients with a greater understanding of how to create wealth beyond the confines of Wall St.

 Top 10 Best IBC Companies Criteria